Documentation of Ecuadorian Siona

 The recording session entitled “The one from the forest” is of particular interest as it contains important switches between reportative and assertive morphology showing that the speaker witnessed some of the events and learned about the other events through someone else.

 The audio recordings and pictures collected 2010-2011 contain important cultural and historical information about the Ecuadorian Siona people.
-The deposit contains some information about the history of the Siona villages, their way of life, modern agricultural practices, and the medicinal use of some plants.
+The collection contains some information about the history of the Siona villages, their way of life, modern agricultural practices, and the medicinal use of some plants.

 The recordings collected in September 2012 were made in order to conduct a phonetic and phonological analysis of Siona verbs and nouns.
 The verbs and nouns were mostly recorded in small sentences.
 The recordings contain features such as the preaspiration and laryngealization of consonants and the nasal harmony.

 The materials consist of 64 bundles of documentation sessions each of which have been transcribed and translated into Spanish and English.
 There is an additional bundle containing pictures.
-The deposit also contains a description of the orthographies used in the documentation and as well as a story booklet which was produced with the help of the HRELP funding.
+The collection also contains a description of the orthographies used in the documentation and as well as a story booklet which was produced with the help of the HRELP funding.

 The documentation session bundles collected in the period between June 2010 and August 2011 contains narratives and conversations.
 The narratives include various genres such as traditional stories, descriptions of local events and local narrative-history.
 The documentation sessions collected in September 2012 contain elicited sentences that can be used for phonological and phonetic analysis of Ecuadorian Siona.